Visiting San Antonio? Book Your Stay at the Luxurious & Historic Emily Morgan Hotel!

 The Emily Morgan Hotel Overview

 The Emily Morgan hotel rests in the heart of downtown San Antonio, adjacent to and overlooking the Alamo.
-A cozy yet luxurious lounge greets guests as they enter, while friendly staff man stations near both entrances, available to answer any questions about the hotel or surrounding area.
+A cozy yet luxurious lounge greets guests as they enter, while friendly staff, stationed near both entrances, answer any questions about the hotel or the surrounding area.

 After check-in, guests enter the classic elevator en route to their floors.
 When disembarking, a discerning visitor may notice the antique letter-carrying system and impressive art deco light bulbs installed over the doors, indicating the elevator’s direction to anyone who might be waiting.
 These unique features add to the 1920s ambiance flowing through the hotel.